mdn/browser-compat-data/docs/data-guidelines.md

 See [#9561](https://github.com/mdn/browser-compat-data/pull/9561) for a part of this data being fixed.

-This guideline is based on discussion in [#3463](https://github.com/mdn/browser-compat-data/issues/3463).
+This guideline is based on a discussion in [#3463](https://github.com/mdn/browser-compat-data/issues/3463).

 ## Choosing `"preview"` values